Reading, Not Thinking: Understanding and Bridging the Modality Gap When Text Becomes Pixels in Multimodal LLMs: Conclusion

 \section{Conclusion}

 We move beyond reporting the text-vs-image accuracy gap to diagnosing why it arises and how it can be closed.
-Across seven benchmarks, seven models, and five input modes, we find that MLLMs already perform strongly on natural document images, while struggling primarily on synthetic renderings whose visual properties diverge from pretraining distributions.
-Rendering choices such as font, resolution, and compression are critical confounds that can shift accuracy by tens of percentage points, and should be reported alongside model results.
-An error taxonomy built from over 4{,}000 failures shows that image mode selectively amplifies perceptual errors while leaving cognitive errors largely unchanged: image mode impairs reading, not thinking.
-We also observe a chain-of-thought reasoning collapse, where models produce dramatically shorter outputs under visual input, bypassing step-by-step reasoning.
-Finally, self-distillation experiments show that training the model on its own text-mode reasoning traces paired with image inputs substantially narrows the gap, with both vision encoder and language model adaptation contributing.
-Together, our results suggest that the reported gaps stem largely from rendering artifacts and a misalignment between visual features and the model's reasoning capabilities, pointing to a more optimistic outlook for pixel-based language understanding.
+Across seven benchmarks, seven models, and five input modes, three findings reshape how the modality gap should be understood.
+First, MLLMs already perform strongly on natural document images and struggle primarily on synthetic renderings whose visual properties diverge from pretraining distributions, with font, resolution, and compression alone shifting accuracy by tens of percentage points.
+Second, an error taxonomy built from over 4,000 failures reveals that image mode does not impair perception or knowledge retrieval but triggers a reasoning collapse in which models produce shorter outputs and skip step-by-step reasoning.
+The reluctance to reason, not the inability to read, drives the gap.
+Third, this diagnosis suggests a lightweight remedy: self-distillation on the model's own text-mode reasoning traces, paired with image inputs, closes the gap without architectural changes, external data, or catastrophic forgetting.
+These findings translate into concrete guidance for two audiences: practitioners using existing MLLMs should add explicit chain-of-thought prompts to visual inputs and attend to rendering choices.
+Model builders, in turn, should treat long-form reasoning over visual inputs as a major training objective rather than relying on short VQA-style answers.
+Together, our results suggest that the reported modality gaps stem less from a fundamental limit of pixel-based language understanding than from a fixable misalignment between how MLLMs are trained to behave on visual inputs and how they are capable of reasoning over them.

 \thesection{\Alph{section}} {S\arabic{table}} {S\arabic{figure}}